Super Robot Monkey Team Hyperforce Go!: Possible revival

 In December 2014, across an interview with AnimeSuperhero.com, Ciro Nieli stated, "There's a finale planned for that and I don't know how I'm gonna do it but I swear that I'm gonna do it someday.
 I can do it as one movie or I can do it as a whole season, it just depends on how much breadth I want to give it.
 Look at the last episode.
 You can either pick it up from there or you can go 'Five years later: it's the war of the undead vs the robot chimps.'
 It's this crazy battlefield where all forces have kinda teamed up against the ultimate evil.
 It'd be awesome.
 It's all figured out pretty much.
 Everyone bugs me about it all the time and I really wanna sit down and tell everybody what happens but I'd rather just make it someday and give it to them.
 Worst case scenario: before I die I'll do a perfect graphic novel of it and then Disney can sue me posthumously 'cause they now completely own it and that's how it goes.
-I guess I could make a comic and change the names and hairdos…" In June 2018, Greg Cipes shared one of Ciro Nieli's concept art on Twitter, as it could be either a reboot or continuation for a fifth season, while showing off two new characters set to appear.
-As of December 2024, there has yet to be updates about the show's revival.
+I guess I could make a comic and change the names and hairdos..."
+In June 2018, Greg Cipes shared one of Ciro Nieli's concept art on Twitter, as it could be either a reboot or continuation for a fifth season, while showing off two new characters set to appear.
+As of June 2026, there has yet to be updates about the show's revival.

 In March 2025, Greg Cipes announced he has Parkinson's disease as he shared on his Twitter. it is unknown if he will return to reprise his role as Chiro in the revival.

+In March 2026, Bruce Campbell the voice of Captain Shuggazoom announced he was diagnosed with "a type of cancer that's 'treatable' not 'curable'" its unknown if he will return to reprise his role again.